-CLNC 4780 & 4788 Advanced Clinical Practicum, 2 cr./2 cr.
-PRE-REOUISTE: Student must be a CPM
+CLNC 4788 Advanced Clinical Practicum, 2 cr.

+PREREQUISTE: MDWF 3080, CLNC 4780 and student must be a CPM

-This course allows the CPM to acquire clinical credit for clinical experiences beyond those acquired to be eligible to take the NARM exam.
-Clinical experiences can include work with midwifery clients or other work that supports or advances the midwifery profession.
+This course allows the CPM to acquire credit through midwifery client care or other work that supports or advances the midwifery profession.
+The required hours for this course must occur within the term of enrollment.